hertzmann/hertzmann.github.io/_posts/2023-06-30-meta-papers.md

 * Review processes and conference/journal formats (e.g., arXiv ban, new conference tracks)
 * Broader context and societal impact, and how it should affect research publications
 * Blind spots in the literature, and how to correct them
+* Reinterpretation of existing results with a new theory

 A position paper should not just be science fiction ideation ("what if we figured out how the brain does vision?") nor should they be angry rants.
 They may be fantastical or opinionated, but they should be supported by careful reasoning and citation, and they should provide novelty, i.e., new insight and depth.
 For example, a paper shouldn't just complain about single-blind or double-blind reviewing, and stupid reviewers; it should construct an argument one way or the other, drawing on the extensive literature and studies on these topics, and even the author's own experience, weighing the benefits and harms of each.
 Papers should be specific to the field where they are published (e.g., not just about double-blind reviewing in general).